dhyabi2/nblcs-spec/NBLCS-SPEC.md

 1. Customer calls `sendtoaddress` with a Bitcoin address and amount.
 2. Gateway checks balance and debits the customer's Nano balance.
 3. NSS sends Nano from customer to reserve.
-4. After 10 Nano confirmations, ledger marks withdrawal pending.
+4. After 10 Nano Instant confirmations, ledger marks withdrawal pending.
 5. If amount ≤ 5 BTC, hot wallet signs and broadcasts.
 6. If amount > 5 BTC, cold wallet signs with manual approval.
 7. Ledger marks withdrawal complete.